 How to Get to Hakone from the Fuji Five Lakes Area (Approximately 1 hour 20 minutes)

 There are no trains that go between Hakone and the Fuji Five Lakes Area but there are a number of buses that travel between these two popular areas.
 From Fujikawaguchiko you would take the Fujikyu bus to Gotemba Station.
 At Gotemba Station you’ll transfer to the Hakone Tozan bus line that will take you to Hakone.
 If you plan to visit Mt.
 Fuji after visiting Hakone, you’ll simply follow the same route but in reverse order.

 When to Visit Hakone

-Hakone is a popular place to visit year-round but especially in the fall and winter for onsen experience.
-When we visited Hakone we were faced with some seriously inclement weather… and by inclement weather, I mean a typhoon that stopped all public transportation on our last night there but fortunately, we managed to find what was possibly the last taxi driver in Hakone and get back to our hotel safely (minus some hefty transport fees 😉 ).
+Hakone is a popular place to visit year-round but especially in the fall and winter for an onsen experience.
+When we first visited Hakone in the summer we were faced with some seriously inclement weather… and by inclement weather, I mean a typhoon that stopped all public transportation on our last night there but fortunately, we managed to find what was possibly the last taxi driver in Hakone and get back to our hotel safely (minus some hefty transport fees).